evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 ### Sound system

-One type of sound system is available for the Genesis Electrified GV70.
+The Genesis Electrified GV70 comes equipped with one sound system option:

-- With the Bose Premium Sound System, you get eight speakers with a max system output of  watts.
+- **Bose Premium Sound System**: This system features eight speakers and delivers a maximum output of  watts.

 The model has 4 USB-A connections as standard.